 Greg Morrison of Midland Lead added; “Kelburn Castle, also known as Graffiti Castle, is just one of those places that you need to take a moment to admire its bold and beautiful stature.
 I am so proud that Midland Lead is providing BBA approved lead and also sandcast lead hoppers for the restoration project that will be part of the castles future for many years to come.”

-- Kelburn Castle and estate dates back to the 12th
+- Kelburn Castle and estate dates back to the 12th century

 - The first structure of the castle was believed to be a wooden tower.